duncachunk1/ECSE-4320/HW3/README.md

 ## Testing and Results

-Brief description of results
+The following are the outputs from the softwares reccomended for this project.

 ### Memory Latency Testing Results

-The Memory Latency Checker is designed to measure latency and badwidth, and identify and performance bottlenecks.
-In order to test properly, we ran tests comprising of different data access sizes (64B and 256B) for different read/write ratios: The followig commands were performed to do so:
+The Memory Latency Checker is designed to measure latency and badwidth, as well as identify and performance bottlenecks.
+In order to test properly, we ran tests comprising of different data access sizes (64B and 256B) for different read/write ratios: The following commands were performed to do so:
 `mlc` : invokes the Memory Latency Checker tool `--loaded_latency` : tool will measure loaded latency `-l<number>` : stride length in bytes